ext4: The Linux Workhorse Filesystem

 Best Practices

-ext4 remains the go-to filesystem for Linux because it perfectly balances features, performance, and reliability.
-While it lacks the advanced features of Btrfs or ZFS, its simplicity is often its strength.
-For most use cases - from personal computers to production servers - ext4 provides everything you need with minimal complexity.
+ext4 remains the go-to filesystem because it perfectly balances features, performance, and reliability.
+While it lacks advanced features of Btrfs or ZFS, its simplicity is often its strength.
+For most use cases, ext4 provides everything you need with minimal complexity.

 If you found this explanation helpful, consider sharing it with others.